-Even here in Burundi, our tree is up, and the stockings are hung on the fireplace mantle.
+Even here in rural Africa, our tree is up, and the stockings are hung on the fireplace mantle.

 Churning.
 Upheaval.
 Action.

-The words of the story belie the same:
+The words of the story tell us the same:

 “He has brought down the mighty from their thrones and exalted those of humble estate.
 He has filled the hungry with good things and the rich he has sent empty away.”

 “Behold, this child is appointed for the fall and rising of many in Israel… and a sword will pierce through your own soul also.”